Host liquor liability insurance helps cover alcohol-related incidents and liabilities for small businesses that serve alcohol.

 The coverage provided by host liquor liability insurance doesn't mean business owners are totally off the hook if a guest drinks too much and causes property damage or harm to another person.
 Business owners that act as a social host could face penalties, including fines and jail time, if they are found to have violated local or state liquor laws.
 That could include serving alcohol to minors, or to adults who are visibly drunk.
 Since the laws vary by region, business owners should check their local dram shop laws or talk to their insurance agent to ensure they are in compliance when hosting an event.

 Insureon’s commercial insurance agents are knowledgeable about host liquor liability insurance and can advise you of any liquor laws relevant to your area.
 Apply online for free business insurance quotes from Insureon’s network of top-rated U.S. carriers.
-Our insurance specialists are licensed in every state and can help your business find affordable protection for the risks it faces.
+Our insurance specialists are licensed in every state and can help you find affordable protection for your business.